nico-vromans/random-quote-generator/README.md

 #### Frontend:

 The frontend is reachable at http://localhost:3000 (or http://0.0.0.0:3000).
-Here you can get quotes (by refreshing the page) and vote on them.
+Here you can get random quotes (by refreshing the page) and vote on them.
 This is the quickest/easiest way to get started (no other steps needed, apart from starting the docker project).

 #### Backend